 Meal Prep: The Shortcuts You Need to Know

-A big part of feeling successful in your healthy eating regime is planning and preparing your meals ahead of time -- so you’re not tempted to just stop at the fast-food drive-thru on your way home from work!
-Anyone who has worked with me knows that I stress you need to know where your next meal is coming from.
-Think of it as a gift to your future self!
-Why not bring back the tradition of good ‘ol home cookin’ and start eating healthier, more nutrient-dense meals… at home?
+A big part of feeling successful in your healthy eating regime is planning and preparing your meals ahead of time -- so you’re not tempted to just stop at the fast food drive-thru on your way home from work!
+So, why not bring back the tradition of good ‘ol home cookin’ and start eating healthier, more nutrient-dense meals… at home?

-I know you may be thinking that it’s way too time-consuming to cook all your meals from scratch.
+Well, first off, you may be thinking that it’s way too time-consuming to cook all of your meals from scratch.
 However, if you plan in advance AND do at least some of the meal prep ahead of time, healthier home-cooking habits can be established far more easily than you think!

-It really doesn’t matter what type of diet you follow either – whether it’s vegan, gluten-free, keto or diabetic-friendly.
-Nor does the size of your kitchen need to limit you - just a few basic pieces of cooking equipment are all you need to get started.
-I know you’re busy, busy, busy and time really can feel like a luxury these days, so I've chopped, diced and puréed everything you need to know about MEAL PREP, including all the best shortcuts.
+It really doesn’t matter what type of diet you follow – whether it’s vegan, gluten-free, keto or diabetic-friendly.
+Nor does the size of your kitchen need to limit you - just a few basic pieces of cooking equipment is all you need to get started.
+I know you’re busy, busy, busy and time really can feel like a luxury these days.
+So I've chopped, diced and puréed everything you need to know about MEAL PREP, including all the best shortcuts.

 What is meal prep?

-Meal prep does involve planning ahead, and preparing your meals in advance.
-Basically, you’re cooking complete or near complete meals in ahead of time so all you have to do is reheat them at mealtime.
-This generally works best for lunch & dinner, but I’ll show you how to do it for breakfast too ;)
+Meal prep does involve planning ahead – and preparing your meals in advance.
+Basically, you’re cooking complete or near complete meals in advance so all you have to do is reheat them at meal time.
+This generally works best for lunch & dinner, but I'll show you how to do it for breakfast too ;)

 However, the prep part can’t really happen until your meal planning is done first.
 During the meal planning process, you need to decide what meals you’re going to prepare, make a grocery shopping list, and then buy all the ingredients.
 Then you get to prepping!